 To check if the 7556 timers are causing the issue, try swapping the ICs with one another.
 If you see the very same LEDs continue to be in the non-blinking state, you may deem the issue to be in the complementing circuitry.
 In case interchanging the 7556 ICs leads to one array of LEDs to start blinking and another array to remain shut off, only in such a situation it may be advisable to consider that the relevant timer ICs may be faulty.

-The next concept explains a simple random LED flasher circuit which can be used for decorating Christmas trees or other similar items during festivals.
+The next circuit diagram below explains a simple random flashing LED Christmas tree light circuit which can be used for decorating Christmas trees or other similar items during festivals.

 How the Circuit Functions